 Where is AI used today?

-AI is used in a wide range of industries today, including healthcare (diagnosis and drug discovery), finance (fraud detection and algorithmic trading), transportation (autonomous vehicles), manufacturing (predictive maintenance), customer service (chatbots) and more.
+AI is used in virtually all industries, including healthcare (diagnosis and drug discovery), finance (fraud detection and algorithmic trading), transportation (autonomous vehicles), manufacturing (predictive maintenance), customer service (chatbots), and more.

 Can AI replace humans?